elotroalex/the-creative-forum/about.md

 ## Who we are

-The Creative Forum is an unlocated space at Yale for the exploration of the creative arts and scholarship.
-The Forum is housed at the Yale Department of Spanish & Portuguese, but welcomes all faculty, graduate researchers, undergraduate students and staff at Yale interested in the intesection of the creative arts and scholarship.
-Our doors are open to all collaborative, experimental, mobilized, public and digital humanities praxis.
-We are committed to the development of a community of practice that is inclusive, collaborative, interdisciplinary and oriented towards social justice.
+The Creative Forum is an unlocated space at Yale for the exploration of the creative arts, scholarship, and their interstices.
+The Forum is housed at the Yale Department of Spanish & Portuguese, but welcomes all faculty, graduate researchers, undergraduate students and staff at Yale enthused by burgeoning forms of collective, experimental, mobilized, public and digital humanities praxis.
+We are committed to the development of a community of practice that is inclusive, collaborative, interdisciplinary and oriented towards social justice and imaginative scholarship.

 Responsibility and moderation for The Creative Forum is shared by: